-When I worked in the city some years ago we used to go to Illegal Burger straigth from work.
-We’d typically be there around 5pm, just an hour after they opened, and the place would already be packed.
-No vacant seats in sight, queue out the door and the feeling of hopelessness for any first time visitors.
-We knew the queue would disappear quickly, though, seats would free up, and the chefs were quick!
+When I worked in the city some years ago we used to go to Illegal Burger straight from work.
+We’d typically be there around 5:00 pm, just an hour after they opened, and the place would already be packed.
+There was never a vacant seat in sight and the queue would go out the door.
+However, we knew the queue would move fast, and seats would free up, because those chefs were working their asses off flipping burgers!
 People generally respected that others wanted to enjoy their burgers too, and didn’t hang around longer than they needed.
-Still, we always said to eachother: “Why don’t they open another place?”
+Still, we always said to each other: Why don’t they open another place?
 Well, now they’ve finally done it, although it’s several years after the burger wave hit Oslo.
 Even Munchies, which opened way later, managed to open their second restaurant before Illegal did.

 The second venue of Illegal Burger opened in October of 2015 at Olaf Ryes Plass in Markveien, Grünerløkka.
 The huge new venue is quite the contrast to the original burger shack.
 There’s a sign outside the door that welcomes you inside, and you can see from street level what’s going on inside.
 Seemingly endless rows of seats are a relief from the old game of musical chairs.
 The menu remains the same.

 A few years ago Oslo was a burger wasteland.
 Today, competitors have popped up everywhere, practically covering the city from west to east with decent options.
 Among the better ones, in my opinion, are Kverneriet at Majorstua and Burger Joint at Aker Brygge.
 Other places where I return more seldom are Bun’s Burger Bar at Sørengkaia, and Grill’s Ville.
 There are even some great restaurant burgers at places like St. Lars and Smalhans, but that’s a different category in many ways.

 Read my test of all the burgers joints and find out who makes the best cheeseburger in Oslo!